Firstborn/Craft-CMS-Migration-Manager/README.md

 - adding and updating sections
 - adding and updating section entry types
 - updating entry type field layouts (ie adding or removing fields from field tabs)
+- content (entries, categories, globals, users)

 To create a migration select the fields and/or sections you wish to migrate and then click the 'Create Migration' button at the bottom of the page.

 ![Migration Manager](screenshots/create-migration.png)

 A migration file will be created in the `craft/plugins/migrationmanager/migrations/generated` folder.
+The migration filename will contain the slugs/handles of the migrated items.
 Move the new migration file to your destination environment, ideally with version control.

 - In your development environment:
 ```